Alan Collins (diplomat): Career diplomat

-In 2002, Collins was seconded to Royal Dutch Shell as Vice-President for International Relations, responsible for the company's global relationships with governments.
+In 2002, Collins was seconded to Royal Dutch Shell as vice-president for International Relations, responsible for the company's global relationships with governments.
 Upon returning to the FCO in 2003, he was appointed High Commissioner to Singapore, where he took part in arranging Queen Elizabeth II's third state visit to Singapore in 2006.
 For that he was appointed a Knight Commander of the Royal Victorian Order.
 When he was in Singapore, he also served in the delegation that won the 2012 Olympics for London.

 In September 2006, it was announced that Collins would take up the dual position of Consul General in New York and Director-General of Trade and Investment in the United States.
 Having assumed the dual capacity in January 2007, he oversaw a team of 250 staff members in the United States and in London and he was responsible for strengthening bilateral relationships between the United Kingdom and New York City, promoting British export interests in the United States and attracting high-value inward investment to the United Kingdom.
 In 2009, he also supported Prince Harry's official visit to New York City.

 In New York, Collins continued to be associated with the preparatory work of the 2012 Olympic Games.
 In 2011, he was appointed the Senior Responsible Officer of the London Olympics 2012 Co-ordination Unit to oversee the FCO's contribution to the Games.
-He was also Managing Director of Olympic Legacy under the UK Trade & Investment (UKTI) to take in charge of the strategic direction of London 2012 work in the FCO and the UKTI.
+He was also managing director of Olympic Legacy under the UK Trade & Investment (UKTI) to take in charge of the strategic direction of London 2012 work in the FCO and the UKTI.
 Collins retired from the FCO in 2011 after serving four years as Consul General in New York, but he continued to hold the offices related to the Olympic Games until 2012.

 Post-FCO career

 After retiring from the FCO, Collins has held a number of directorships.
-He is a non-executive director of Prudential Assurance Singapore, ICICI Bank UK and JP Morgan American Investment Trust, as well as a director of Prudential Hong Kong.
-Since 2012, he has been Director-General of the Commonwealth Business Council.
+He was a non-executive director of Prudential Assurance Singapore, ICICI Bank UK and JP Morgan American Investment Trust, as well as a director of Prudential Hong Kong and a member of the Asia Advisory Board of St James's Place.
+Collins joined Battersea Dogs & Cats Home as a Trustee in March 2021.
+He sits on the Board of Trustees, the Global Programmes Committee, the Governance and Nominations Committee and chairs the Global Programmes Advancement Board.

 Personal life

 Collins was married to Ann Dorothy Roberts in 1971.
 The couple have one daughter and two sons.
 Their daughter was born in 1985 and their two sons were born in 1988 and 1995 respectively.
-Collins is a member of Marylebone Cricket Club and the Royal Commonwealth Society.
-His hobbies include sports, antiques, reading and walking.
-He is also a supporter of British arts and culture and the Life Patron of the British Theatre Playhouse, a Singaporean theatre and live entertainment company.
+Collins is a member of Marylebone Cricket Club, the Kennel Club, and the Royal Commonwealth Society.
+He is a Life Patron of the British Theatre Playhouse, a Singaporean theatre and live entertainment company.